Harmonica-Men/AstroShop/Agile.md

 - I want to see a visually appealing landing page with a space theme and a welcoming headline.
 - I want to read a brief introduction about the shop and its features.
 - I want to have prominent "Sign Up" and "Log In" buttons to easily join or access the shop.
+- I want to actual status of the shopping cart items across the site.

 ### Sign-Up Process
 **As a shopper:**
 - I want to click on "Sign Up" and fill out a simple form with my Username, Email, Password, and Confirm Password.
 - I want the option to sign up using my social media accounts (Twitter, Facebook, etc.).
 - I want to access my purchase history and order details after signing up.
+- I want to access my shopping cart at any give time to checkout.

 ### Navigation and Exploration
 **As a shopper:**
-- I want to be directed to a personalized homepage with a welcome message after signing up.
-- I want an easy-to-navigate menu with options like **Home**, **Shop**, **Categories**, **My Cart**, **Orders**, **My Profile**, **Wishlist**, and **Log Out**.
+- I want an easy-to-navigate menu with options like **Home**, **Shop**, **Categories**, **My Cart**, **Orders**, **My Profile** and **Log Out**.
-- I want to browse a shop feed showcasing featured products, discounts, new arrivals, and recommendations based on my preferences.
+- I want to browse a shop feed showcasing featured products, sales, specials, and recommendations based on my preferences.
-- I want each product listing to display the product image, name, price, a brief description, and action buttons like **Add to Cart**, **Add to Wishlist**, and **View Details**.
+- I want each product listing to display the product image, name, price, a brief description, and action buttons like **Add to Cart** and **View Details**.

 ### Shopping and Checkout
 **As a shopper:**
 - I want to search for products using a search bar with filters for price range, categories, ratings, and availability.
-- I want to view detailed product pages with multiple images, detailed descriptions, customer reviews, and related product recommendations.
+- I want to view detailed product pages with multiple images and detailed descriptions.
 - I want to add products to my cart and adjust quantities directly in the cart.
 - I want a seamless checkout process with options to:
   - Enter my shipping and billing details.
   - Choose a payment method (credit card, PayPal, etc.).
-  - Apply discount codes or promotional offers.
   - Review my order summary before confirming the purchase.

 ### Interaction and Engagement
 **As a shopper:**
-- I want to leave reviews and ratings on products I purchase.
-- I want to ask questions about products and get answers from the seller or other customers.
 - I want to share products with my friends through social media or email.
 - I want to receive notifications for price drops, new arrivals, order status updates, and exclusive deals.